bereniich/Publish-Subscribe-Server-topic-based/README.md

    ```
    [news] "Breaking news!"
    ```

 2. Server:
    * Extracts topic name
    * Creates topic if it does not exist
-   * Sends the message to all subscribers of `news`
+   * Broadcasts the message to all subscribers

 3. Subscribers receive:

    ```